-We offer a diverse set of majors - in business, human services, health and wellness and education - that prepare you for meaningful careers.
+We offer a comprehensive set of majors - in business, health, sport, and wellbeing, social science and human services, and education - that prepare you for meaningful careers.

 Our teacher education programs prepare you to be an expert in your field and an effective teacher.
 The program length varies depending on the subject area you are interested in teaching.
-Visit teach.umn.edu for more information on the benefits of teacher preparation at the U of M.
+Find more information on the benefits of teacher preparation at the U of M.

 Prepare to become a licensed teacher for ages birth to 3rd grade, or work in educational settings like early learning centers or organizations where a teaching license is not required.